-The “Van Nispenstraat” is a residential street between two large transit routes in the city of Nijmegen.
-As team we started by desk research to learn more about the history and demographics of the street.
-We interviewed residents to get an insight in what they found important in their street.
-During the design process we held several workshops to get feedback from residents and validate concepts.
-Another important part of insights and validation came from meetings with several companies, professors and government officials to get better insights in the requirements and opportunities for public lighting solutions.
+The 'Van Nispenstraat' is a residential street between two large transit routes in the city of Nijmegen.
+As a team we started by desk research to learn more about the history and demographics of the street.
+We interviewed residents to get an insight into what they valllued in their street.
+During the design process, we held several workshops to get feedback from residents and validate concepts.
+Another important part of insights and validation came from meetings with public lighting companies, professors focused on the energy transition and government officials to get better insights into the requirements and opportunities for better public lighting solutions.

 The dillema of contrast

-If you look at lighting in a theatre production or work of painters like Rembrandt, you learn that the use of contrast is what makes light beautiful and interesting.
-In public lighting on the other hand the focus is on making the light as uniform as possible, removing contrast.
-Uniform lighting increases safety and the sense of safety, it’s less tiring while driving a car and allows pedestrians to recognize other people on the street.
+If you look at lighting in a theatre production or the work of painters like Rembrandt, it's the use of contrast that makes light beautiful and interesting.
+In public lighting, on the other hand, the focus is on making the light as uniform as possible, removing contrast.
+Uniform lighting increases safety, it’s less tiring while driving a car and allows pedestrians to recognize other people on the street.

-How do you find a balance between uniformity and contrast to create a safe and beautiful lighting experience?
+How do you balance uniformity and contrast to create a lighting experience that is both safe and beautiful?

 Part 1: Design Project

 In 4 months we worked together with residents, companies and the municipality to design and validate a lighting solution for the Van Nispenstraat.
+We did a lot of hands-on prototyping and exploration before ending on our final concept 'Drop'.
 Watch the video to get an insight in our design and prototyping process and response of the residents after revealing our prototype in the street.

 Our solution was to dynamically change the lighting conditions in the street based on human presence, using a moving cover.
 When there is no one in the street, the light dims and the cover cuts of the beam, creating contrast rich spots in the street for orientation.
 When the sensor detects presence, the light level increases and the cover rises, the light beam slowly grows to create uniform lighting together with the other fixtures in the street.
 By dynamically changing the light we want to create a simple but elegant experience for residents and people entering the street.

 One of the requirements of the competition was to design a lighting solution that is energy neutral and preferably energy positive.
-Rather than integrating a small solar panel with suboptimal efficiency we took the freedom to propose a new energy supply infrastructure.
-In consultation with energy technology experts we developed a proposal for a transparent energy supply infrastructure that powers both the streetlights and homes in the street.
+Rather than focussing on generating energy within a single lighting pole with suboptimal efficiency, we took the freedom to propose a new energy supply infrastructure.
+In consultation with green energy experts, we developed a proposal for a solution that powers both the streetlights and homes in the street.